PortalCompute/Graypaper/roadmap.md

 ### Q1 and Q2 of 2022
 - Launch the **[Portal Compute](https://www.portalcompute.com/)** website
 - Create and deploy the **[Graypaper](https://graypaper.portalcompute.com/)**
-- Deploy MVP to testnet.
+- Deploy MVP to Testnet
-- Adapt MVP to solve partners’ pain-points.
+- Adapt MVP to solve partners’ pain-points

 ### Q3 and Q4 of 2022
-- Deploy MVP to Mainnet.
+- Deploy MVP to Mainnet
-- Begin Generalization of our service.
+- Create and deploy the **Yellowpaper**
+- Create and deploy generalized-compute oracle service

 ## Year 2023

 ### Q1 and Q2
-- Begin decentralizing.
+- Begin decentralizing *PCONs*
-- Launch Portal governance DAO.
+- Launch Portal governance DAO
-- Reduce costs via BLS signatures.
+- Reduce costs via BLS signatures

 ### Q3 and Q4
-- Continue decentralizing by allowing anyone to be an oracle node.
+- Continue decentralizing by allowing anyone to be an oracle node
-- Optimize performance and reduce costs by enabling off-chain requests.
+- Optimize performance and reduce costs by enabling off-chain requests
-- Reduce risk and finish decentralizing.

 ## Year 2024

 ### Q1 AND Q2
+- Reduce risk by supporting a second TEE hardware manufacturer
-- Expand application-specific oracle services.
+- Expand application-specific oracle services
-- Allow anyone to launch their own oracle service.
+- Create custom AI for GameFi and NFT projects

 ### Q3 and Q4
-- Create custome AI for gamefi and NFT projects
-- Create and host portal made AI pipeline for trading and yield farming
+- Develop SDK to allow anyone to create and launch their own *PCB* and *PCON*
+- Develop AI pipeline service to onboard web2 AI developers